Skip to content

 Another very interesting aspect of this hotel is the possibility to access a lounge room for a few guests where you can have breakfast with more privacy.
 There is also an outdoor swimming pool and a gym.
 I truly recommend staying at this hotel.

-Things to do and to see in Kuala Lumpur in 3 days
+Things to do and to see in 3 days

 Here are some of the main attractions of the capital of Malaysia that you can visit in 3 days.